The biggest losers from the Rugby World Cup 2023

 Online Editor Nick Powell picks the three sides he considers to be three biggest losers from the Rugby World Cup 2023.

-Distinguishing between which of the two European powerhouses, Ireland and France, deserved to be in the list of losers after their quarter-final exits was ultimately decided by one factor: France hosting this year’s Rugby World Cup.
+Distinguishing between which of the two European powerhouses, and France, deserved to be in the list of losers after their quarter-final exits was ultimately decided by one factor: France hosting this year’s Rugby World Cup.

 Despite the heartbreak of both sides’ losses after they each produced phenomenal pool stage performances, they will both return strongly in four years time with a substantial crop of players in both squads set to continue to the next World Cup, and strong junior set-ups that saw the pair meet in the World Cup final earlier this year keeping the churn of world class players going.